shockturtle/Patapon2HD/README.md

 All textures are done entirely by me unless comments in textures.ini state otherwise.

+515 textures out of 1993 are implemented so far.

 ## 🎈 Usage <a name="usage"></a>

 To install, enable Texture Replacement in PPSSPP dev menu (Settings->Tools->Developer Tools).